cdellacqua/poller.js/README.md

 - `abort()`, to stop, signaling a force stop to the pending request;
 - `restart()` (or `restart({...})` to override some settings), to restart the poller, possibly changing its configuration.

-Other than those methods there is also a property called `state` which contains one of the following values: 'initial', 'running', 'stopping' or 'stopped'.
+Other than those methods there is also a property called `state$` [store](https://www.npmjs.com/package/universal-stores) which contains one of the following values: 'initial', 'running', 'stopping' or 'stopped'.

-The `state` property mirrors the value of a `state$` [store](https://www.npmjs.com/package/universal-stores), which also contains one of the above values and lets you subscribe to listen for changes.

 A poller has also a public [signal](https://www.npmjs.com/package/@cdellacqua/signals) called `onData$` to which you can attach subscribers.
 Those will be notified at every polling cycle